-Parameter Passing on Stack (1/3)
+Parameter Passing via Stack (1/3)

-- What if there are more parameters than registers? - What if the subroutine calls itself (recursion)? - The processor stack once again provides a good scheme to pass (an arbitrary number of) parameters. - What can we pass via stack? - 1 We can push all parameters to be computed onto stack. - 2 We can push the contents of all "to-be-used" registers onto the stack. - We can also push the computed result before the return to the calling program.
+- What if there are more parameters than registers? - What if the subroutine calls itself (recursion)? - The processor stack once again provides a good scheme to pass (an arbitrary number of) parameters. - What can we push onto stack? - 1 We shall push all parameters SP to be computed onto stack. - 2 We shall also push the contents of all "to-be-used" registers onto the stack. - We may also push the computed result before the return to the calling program.

-Parameter Passing on Stack (2/3)
+Parameter Passing via Stack (2/3)